socrata/datasync/README.md

 Looking for the latest release?
 Get it here: https://github.com/socrata/datasync/releases

 ## General Information
 DataSync is a lightweight desktop client that makes automated publishing of data to Socrata datasets easy.
 The simple, clean, graphical interface (GUI) can be used to configure various jobs to publish your data.
-DataSync runs on any platform with Java (1.6) installed, so it will work on Windows, Mac, and Linux.
+DataSync runs on any platform with Java (1.6 or higher) installed, so it will work on Windows, Mac, and Linux.

 Guide on how to use Datasync: [Setting Up a Basic DataSync Job](http://support.socrata.com/entries/24241271-Setting-up-a-basic-DataSync-job)